pg-support/supt-km/docs/5. Systems & Resources/Systems/Aftership Operation.md

 - Hit 'Edit shipping info' in the pop-up window, if 'Submit' is greyed out.
 ![[Pasted image 20230424152610.png]]

 - Go to the 'Carrier & package' section.
 First make sure 'Package' is selected as '**Custom**'.
-Then, make sure the dimensions and weight of the package are fill in according to the sheet below for your returned item:
+Then, make sure the dimensions and weight of the package are fill in according to the sheet below for your returned item.

+  (If there're multiple items selected, simply fill in the dimension of the **largest item** that's being returned.)
 ![[Screen Shot 2023-04-24 at 5.35.00 PM.png]]

 ![[Pasted image 20230424174239.png]]